 Consumer Group

-A consumer group is a set of consumers working together.
+A consumer group is a set of consumers working together to consume data from a topic.

 Key Rule